-Handicapped parking and handicap-accessible restrooms are available on site; both the Visitors Center and Miss Ima's Cottage are wheelchair accessible.
-There are several steps to enter the plantation house, and the remainder of the site is on grass.
-It is possible to see the exterior of several buildings from the road.
+Accessible parking and restrooms are available on site.
+The Visitors Center, Miss Ima's Cottage, Smokehouse, Kitchen and Barn are wheelchair accessible.
+There are several steps to enter the Main House, and the first floor of the house is accessible.
+Several areas of interest are on grass but may be seen from the road.

 While you're in the area, visit these nearby sites: